NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/the-survivor.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "the-survivor"
 aliases: "The Survivor"
 source: "Pathfinder #191: The Destiny War"
 pg: ""
-rarity: ""
+rarity: "Unique"
 trait01: "artifact"
 trait02: "harrow-court"
 trait03: "invested"
 trait04: "magical"
-trait05: "unique"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 20
 weight:
 value: "0"
 subvalue: "gp"
 invest:
 usage: "carried"
 license: "ORC"
 identify:
-description: "**Suit** Shields (Con)  **Alignment** neutral good  * * *  _The Survivor_ represents rebirth through ordeal.
+description: "**Suit** Shields (Con)  **Alignment** neutral good  * * *  _The Survivor_
+  represents rebirth through ordeal.
 When you have _The Survivor_ invested, you gain [[Feats/Diehard|Diehard]] as a bonus feat.
 If you already possess this feat, you gain a +2 item bonus to all recovery checks.
 This item bonus increases to +3 if you are at least 17th-level.  **Activate** `pf2:0` envision  **Frequency** once per day  **Trigger** you are reduced to 0 Hit Points  * * *  **Effect** You somehow manage to survive what could have been a fatal blow.
 Instead of being reduced to 0 Hit Points, you drop to 1 Hit Point instead and immediately restore an additional 4d8+16 healing Hit Points.
 The amount of Hit Point restored increases to 5d8+20 healing if you are at least 15th level, 6d8+24 healing if you're at least 17th level, and 7d8+28 healing if you're at least 19th level."
 powerTitle1:
 actionEconomy1:
 type1: